Melania Trump Rumors: She Refuses To Share Bed With Husband, Report Claims

 — Marie Claire (@marieclaire) March 22, 2017

-it’s unknown what the real state of Donald and Melania Trump’s marriage is or if divorce is in the future.
+It’s unknown what the real state of Donald and Melania Trump’s marriage is or if divorce is in the future.
 Speculations continue and have mostly derived from photos that people read into — or the fact that Melania is waiting months before moving into the White House.
 Once the couple’s 11-year-old son, Barron, finishes school in New York this June, he and his mother will finally move to Washington, D.C.
 His parents have already chosen a school for him there, but it hasn’t been revealed which one.

-When Melania Trump moves to the White House, will there be still be reports about how unhappy she is in her marriage?
+When Melania Trump moves to the White House, will there still be reports about how unhappy she is in her marriage?

 [Featured Image by Justin Sullivan/Getty Images]